Jerrythafast/strnaming/README.md

 Reference sequence analysis now guarantees that all repeat units in the final result are actually repeated.

+Reference repeat units only found outside the reported range are now included in the list of preferred units when generating allele names.
+This change improves naming stability when a significant part of the reference STR structure lies outside the reported range.

+Colored output in HTML format is now available by using the --html command-line argument.

 ### Version 1.0.0 (21 december 2020)
 Initial release of STRNaming.